Clifford Neural Layers for PDE Modeling: Experiments

-We assess Clifford neural layers for different architectures in three experimental settings: the incompressible Navier-Stokes equations, shallow water equations for weather modeling, and 3-dimensional Maxwell's equations in matter.
-We also perform ablations for different dataset sizes.
-All datasets share the common trait of containing multiple input and output fields.
-More precisely, one scalar and one $2$-dimensional vector field in case of the Navier-Stokes and the shallow water equations, and a $3$-dimensional (electric) vector field and its dual (magnetic) bivector field in case of the Maxwell's equations.
-We replace carefully designed ResNet~\citep{he2016deep} and Fourier Neural Operator (FNO)~\citep{li2020fourier} based architectures by their respective Clifford counterparts.
-In doing so, we change every convolution and every Fourier transform to their respective Clifford operation, as well as substitute normalization techniques and activation functions with appropriate counterparts.
-We evaluate different training set sizes, and report losses for scalar and vector fields.
-Inputs to the neural PDE surrogates are respective fields at previous $t$ timesteps, where $t$ varies between different PDEs.
+Example inputs and targets of the neural PDE surrogates are shown in Figure~\ref{fig:dataset_example}.
+The number of input timesteps $t$ vary for different experiments.
 The \textit{one-step loss} is the mean-squared error at the next timestep summed over fields.
 The \textit{rollout loss} is the mean-squared error after applying the neural PDE surrogate $5$ times, summing over fields and time dimension.
-More information on the datasets, implementation details of the tested architectures, loss functions, and more detailed results can be found in Appendix~\ref{app:experiments}.
-Figure~\ref{fig:SW_rollout} shows example rollouts of the scalar and the vector field components obtained by Clifford Fourier PDE surrogates for a qualitative comparison.
+More information on the implementation details of the tested architectures, loss functions, and more detailed results can be found in Appendix~\ref{app:experiments}.